mhorga/mhorga.github.io/_posts/2016-03-21-ray-tracing-in-a-swift-playground.markdown

 title: Ray tracing in a Swift playground
 layout: post
 ---
-Today we are porting a `raytracer` from [Peter Shirley's mini book](http://www.amazon.com/Ray-Tracing-Weekend-Peter-Shirley-ebook/dp/B01B5AODD8), into a `Swift` playground.
+Today we are porting a `ray tracer` from [Peter Shirley's mini book](http://www.amazon.com/Ray-Tracing-Weekend-Peter-Shirley-ebook/dp/B01B5AODD8), into a `Swift` playground.
+Since I am not going to describe much about what __Ray Tracing__ is and how it works, I am inviting you to go ahead and read this book as it's free for Kindle subscribers.
+If you are not a subscriber, just buy the book like I did.
+Paying $2.99 is absolutely worth your every penny if you are interested in this topic.

 The first thing we would want to do is create a data structure to hold pixel information.
 In the playground, create a new file named __pixel.swift__ under the `Sources` folder.
 Next, let's write the __Pixel__ struct: